 Again, this problem with the Calvinist soteriological doctrines not containing good news requires that they speak, teach and preach inconsistent with their Calvinist doctrines.
 For instance, a Calvinist like Erwin Lutzer, pastor of the Moody Church in Chicago, can preach a sermon series titled “Making the Best of a Bad Decision.”
 Each sermon in the series contains subject matter and statements that are incoherent with Lutzer’s underlying Calvinist universal divine causal determinism.
 Lutzer preaches as a non-Calvinist would according to a non-Calvinist soteriology, theology and worldview.
 He presupposes genuine human freedom, contingency, possibility, potentiality and personal moral responsibility, accountability, culpability and divine judgment for unbelief and rejection of the gospel.
 These are all incompatible with his Calvinist determinism.
 Lutzer also never presents his Calvinist soteriological “doctrines of grace” as a message of “good news.”
 He always defaults, as most Calvinist do, to a non-Calvinist soteriology and gospel message.

 Many church leaders have also embraced these Calvinist doctrines but do not make their beliefs clear to their congregations in their preaching or teaching.
 They therefore circumvent or obfuscate on the passages they believe support their Calvinism.
 This is disingenuous.
 Some do make their Calvinist beliefs clear.
-They present the Scriptures as supporting their Calvinism, which is legitimate and to be expected.
+They present the Scriptures as supporting their Calvinism, in a forthrightness we expect from our pastors and teachers.
 But usually they do so without engaging the alternative non-Calvinist interpretations of the relevant texts.
 In extreme cases they categorize anything other than Calvinism as Pelagianism or Semi-Pelagianism.
 Whatever the various responses to Calvinism, I submit that the “good news,” as understood in light of the full scope of the biblical witness and developed by the apostle Paul in his epistles and as received and believed in the early church, is in conflict with Calvinist theology and soteriology.

-This is not a statement about all Reformed Calvinist theology.
-There is of course much in Calvin and the other Reformers with which we can agree.
+This is, of course, not a critique of all Reformed Calvinist theology.
+There is much in Calvin and the other Reformers with which we agree.
 As protestant Christians we affirm many of their teachings as well as their courage to stand against the unbiblical teachings and practices of the Roman Catholic Church of their day.
 But a similar courage is needed in our day to carefully examine the teachings to those Reformers with respect to their soteriology and its relationship to the gospel as genuinely good news.

 “While logical consistency may not be a sufficient condition to show that a theology is true, it is a necessary condition.”